Alex21c/AmazonClone/bestSellers/README/README.md

 hosted link: https://alex21c.github.io/AmazonClone/bestSellers/index.html

 Important tags used:
-  mostly in .html file i have used nested div tags for proper positioning and in .css file i have use flex-box, position: absolute and relative, display: none for responsiveness and many more
+  mostly in .html file i have used nested div tags for proper positioning and others tags like  p, span strong, h1, h2, h3, h4, ul, li etc. and in .css file i have use flex-box, position: absolute and relative, display: none for responsiveness and many more

 Techstack used
 		HTML5, CSS3, (fontawesome clippy googleFonts)

-Screenshot:
+Screenshots:
     image 1: 	![Alt text](./images/image.png)
     image 2:  ![Alt text](./images/image1.png)